davidpdrsn/assert-json-diff/README.md

 That will print

 ```
-json atom at path ".a.b" is missing from expected
+json atom at path ".a.b" is missing from actual
 ```

 ### Exact matching